Nikhil Manipuri Mahasabha

-Nikhil Manipuri Mahasabha, initially called Nikhil Hindu Manipuri Mahasabha, was founded in Manipur in 1934 with the Maharaja Churachand Singh as its president.
-The organisation was opposed to the increasing foreign Christian evangelistic aggression, and sought to protect the interests of Hindus in the state.
+Nikhil Manipuri Mahasabha, initially called Nikhil Hindu Manipuri Mahasabha, was founded in Manipur in 1934 with Churachand Singh, a ruler of the Manipur princely state, as its president.
+The organisation was focused mainly on the ethnic interests of the Meitei people and their religious interests as Hindus.

 1st Session, NHMM, Imphal, 1934

 The NMM was originally known as the Nikhil Manipuri Hindu Mahasabha.
-It was founded under the patronage of Maharaja Churachand Singh who was the president of the organization.
-All works were carried out by Hijam Irabot who was the vice-president.
+With Churachand Singh as president of the organization, all works were carried out by Hijam Irabot who was the vice-president.